Child poverty in New Zealand: Neglect and maltreatment

 108 children aged 0–14 died from intentional injuries from neglect, assault, or maltreatment.
-From 2010-2014 it was found that 57% of all cases were female.
+From 2010 to 2014 it was found that 57% of all cases were female.
 When considering age groups during the same time period 57% of all deaths occurred during the first year of life.
-Contrary to death from intentional injuries where there was no statistically significant difference found on yearly numbers, hospitalisations due to neglect and maltreatment has seen an overall decrease 2001-2016.
-The total number of hospitalisations for children 0-14 for injuries resulting from neglect was about 225 in 2001 and there was approximately 160 cases in 2016.
+Contrary to death from intentional injuries where there was no statistically significant difference found on yearly numbers, hospitalisations due to neglect and maltreatment has seen an overall decrease 2001–2016.
+The total number of hospitalisations for children 0–14 for injuries resulting from neglect was about 225 in 2001 and there was approximately 160 cases in 2016.
 The most common injury resulting in hospitalisation was head injury and the highest number of cases were seen in children under the age of 1.

 Shine's Safe@Home project is one solution that has been set up.
 It offers security upgrades for homes, allowing children to stay at home, and not have their lives disrupted.
-The project limits success to break in-attempts of potential perpetrators by changing locks and providing an alarm system that is linked top the police.
+The project limits success to break in-attempts of potential perpetrators by changing locks and providing an alarm system that is linked to the police.
 The overall goal of the project is to prevent victimisation, increase health and well-being, and make the home a safer place.
-The project has been seen as an overall success, and Yolanda Meima has advocated for the program to be implemented at the national level.
+The project has been seen as an overall success, and Yolanda Meima has advocated for the programme to be implemented at the national level.